cloudquery/cloudquery/website/pages/docs/developers/running-locally.md

 # other settings like tables, etc.
 ```

-Now when you run `cloudquery` it will connect to the plugin as specified.
+When you run CloudQuery CLI with this config it will connect to the plugin as specified.